Lost account of Spanish war sees light after 70 years

 At the Battle of the Ebro in 1938, Buckley rowed across the river in a boat with Hemingway and Capa.
 The American writer described him as "a lion of courage, though a very slight even frail creature".

 But there is no braggadocio in Buckley's writing.
-It is filled with self-deprecating humour and admissions of fear.
+It is filled with self-deprecating humor and admissions of fear.

 He details the appalling toll of civilians, from the summary shootings and mass executions on both sides to the artillery and air bombardments of cities by Franco's forces.